ArtificialMan3000/speech-extension-chrome/README.md

 # speech-extention-chrome
-Extention for chrome that voiced selected text
+Extention for chrome that voicing selected text